vmware-archive/hillview/docs/userManual.md

 pixels wide and the number of data points that falls within each patch is counted.
 The number of values that falls within each patch is displayed as a heatmap, where the color intensity indicates the number of points.
-The mapping between the color intencity and the count could be in log scale if the range is large or linear if the range is smaller.
+The mapping between the color intensity and the count could be in log scale if the range is large or linear if the range is smaller.
 Next to the mouse an overlay box displays the x value, the y value and the count.
 A heatmap where the Y axis is not categorical will also display a line that gives the best [linear regression](https://en.wikipedia.org/wiki/Linear_regression).  between the values in the two columns.